OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 So I introduced a generic chart called Stateless-svc (https://github.com/icgc-argo/charts/tree/master/stateless-svc) and it allows users to configure and customize it through providing the values file.
 This allows us to:

 - enforce common practices like labeling, security, adding extra common resources without having to go over all charts
-- maintain only 1 chart for many microservices. no need to create new chart for every new service which cuts the time to get up and running.
+- maintain only 1 chart for many microservices.
+There is no need to create a new chart for every new service which cuts the time to get up and running.
 - easier to automate and build processes around since there are no special cases.
 - consistency in configuring charts and estabilishing conventions.